A Pathway for Expedited Reimbursement in the German Outpatient Setting

-In one of our previous articles, we discussed a possible reimbursement shortcut for medical devices that are being used in the hospital inpatient setting.
-We present in this article a relatively new option of securing interim reimbursement for devices that are also being used outside the hospital - in the physician's office setting.
+In one of our previous articles, we discussed a possible reimbursement shortcut for medical devices in the hospital inpatient setting.
+We present in this article a different option for securing interim reimbursement for devices that are also being used outside the hospital - in the physician's office setting.

 1. The Reimbursement Problem